phylotastic/phylo_services_docs/SpeciesListServer/SpeciesListServicesDescription.md

 * *Name:* 	 	__list__
 * *Category:*  	mandatory
 * *Data Type:*  complex json list object
-* *Description:*  All data and metadata related to the new list of species encapsulated in a complex json object.
-The complex json list object has the following properties:--
+* *Description:*  All data and metadata related to the new list of species encapsulated in a complex json object. <a name="jsonlist">The complex json list object</a> has the following properties:--
   + Property name: __list_title__
     + Data type: string
     + Description: title of the new list